Oxyopes

 Life Cycle

-Females in sacs attached to vegetation, which they guard until hatching.
+Females deposit in silk sacs attached to vegetation, which they guard until hatching.
 Egg sac placement varies: some attach to grass stems with minimal webbing, others place beneath bark or in protected .
 Spiderlings emerge from guarded sacs; stages typically overwinter in temperate regions.
 Development from egg to spans one season in temperate areas, with timing varying by species and climate.

 Behavior